azhan10/U1476904_AWP_Assignment_1/README.md

 3) Finally type the php artisan key:generate command in the command prompt.
 The program will run.

 P.S. .env has replaced all the variable to their default value.
 You would have to re-enter the information again.
+It also contains the database file